-For details of the 2020 Auction terms and Conditions, please see below:
+For details of the 2021 HYBRID Auction Terms and Conditions, please see below:

-TERMS AND CONDITIONS OF CAPITAL STUD WHICH WILL GOVERN THE AUCTION AND SALE OF SPORT HORSES WHICH AUCTION AND SALE WILL BE CONDUCTED THROUGH THE MEDIUM OF THE INTERNET
+TERMS AND CONDITIONS OF CAPITAL STUD WHICH WILL GOVERN THE AUCTION AND SALE OF SPORT HORSES WHICH AUCTION AND SALE WILL BE CONDUCTED THROUGH THE MEDIUM OF LIVE AND ONLINE BIDDING.

 - 1.1.
 These terms and conditions have been drafted in order to protect the interests of Capital Stud (its proprietor and being Mr Henning Pretorius) the auctioneer appointed by Capital Stud, and potential purchasers relating to the auction sale of sports horses.